HawkeyeLabs/hawkeye-testing-ios-sdk/README.md

 ![Header Image](https://more-web.s3-us-west-1.amazonaws.com/ios-sdk-beta-header.png)

-# Hawkeye iOS SDK
+# Hawkeye Testing iOS SDK
-The Hawkeye SDK gives you deep insights into how people use your apps, powered by the TrueDepth camera.
+The Hawkeye Testing SDK gives you deep insights into how people use your apps, powered by the TrueDepth camera.

 - 👀 Conduct eye tracking tests
 - 📝 Add instructions and invite testers to participate in studies remotely